nguyenvietgiang/MoonFood/README.md

 - The application displays average ratings and reviews for each menu item.

 ## API Documentation
 The API endpoints and their descriptions are documented using Swagger.
-Once the application is running, you can access the Swagger UI by navigating to `/swagger` on your local machine.
+Once the application is running, you can access the Swagger UI by navigating to `/swagger` on your local machine for RestFul APIs, use `/graphql` for GraphQL and `/healchecks` for checking.

 ## Conclusion
 MoonFood provides a seamless food ordering experience with features such as menu browsing, order placement, online payments, order tracking, user authentication, and reviews.
 It aims to simplify the process of ordering food and enhance customer satisfaction.